RMRRailfanner/Group-Participation-Guidelines/README.md

 * Websites or forums promoting violence, hate speech, scams, or malware
 * Platforms encouraging unethical behavior

-**MISUSING GROUP FEATURES:
+**INAPPROPRIATE USE OF GROUP FEATURES:
 Our community maintains various features to ensure the safety and security of our members.
 Misuse of these features is strictly prohibited, including:**

 * Using borrowed accounts to evade suspensions
 * Masking location with VPNs to evade suspensions
-* Tag and Mention Misuse
+* Tagging others in Posts
-* Reaction Button Misuse
+* Spamming Reactions to Posts
-* Falsely reporting posts to incriminate others
+* Spam Reports other posts, especially if it doesn't violate our group participation guidelines
 * Wasting moderators' time with frivolous reports.

-By joining our community, you agree to respect these standards.
-Violations may result in temporary or permanent suspensions.
+By joining our community, you agree to respect these guidelines.
+Violations of these set guidelines may result in temporary or permanent suspensions.
 Let's work together to create a safe and welcoming space for everyone.

 Support Form:
 https://docs.google.com/forms/d/e/1FAIpQLSd9qeIY1Z7R4mW8Uqn0eafocVJts_vRH2sk4JVSHusMsJfz4Q/viewform